 Day 3 - Christmas Eve along the famous Kyle Line

-Today is Christmas Eve and we enjoy a journey on the exceptional Kyle Line, a quintessentially Scottish railroad journey which treks alongside misty lochs and looming mountains.
-Eventually we arrive in Kyle of Lochalsh where we visit the ever-impressive Eilean Donan Castle, a 13th-century marvel in the heart of the Highlands.
+What better way to spend Christmas Eve than aboard the exceptional Kyle Line, a quintessential Scottish railway that treks alongside misty lochs and looming mountains.
+As we arrive in Kyle of Lochalsh, we visit Eilean Donan Castle, a 13th-century marvel in the heart of the Highlands.
 This iconic building is located on a private island and offers breathtaking views.
-Back at our hotel, we enjoy a Christmas sherry drinks reception with live entertainment.
-You may wish to enjoy the local Christmas church service this evening.
+Back at our hotel, we enjoy a Christmas reception, complete with festive sherry drinks and live entertainment.
+Overnight Inverness.
 (B, L, D)

 Day 4 - Christmas Day in Inverness

-Our Christmas morning begins with a full Scottish breakfast accompanied by Buck's Fizz.
-After, the morning is yours to relax, spend time with friends and family or to stroll the banks of the River Ness, before our sumptuous Christmas lunch at the hotel, including Champagne.
-Later you can toast the Queen's speech with a dram, and afternoon tea will be served, ahead of a festive buffet dinner this evening.
-Tonight's entertainment consists of Scottish music and traditional dancing.
+Merry Christmas!
+Our morning begins with a full Scottish breakfast accompanied by Buck's Fizz.
+After, the morning is yours to relax, spend time with friends and family or to stroll the banks of the River Ness.
+A sumptuous Christmas lunch is served at the hotel, and later, you can toast the Queen’s speech and enjoy afternoon tea.
+This evening is filled with holiday cheer, as you dine on a festive buffet dinner, listen to live Scottish music and enjoy traditional dancing.
+Overnight Inverness.
 (B, L, D)

 Day 5 - Boxing Day excursion to Loch Ness

-After a hearty Scottish breakfast, Boxing Day's excursion takes us along the stunning shores of Loch Ness by coach.
-Here we visit the acclaimed Loch Ness Exhibition Center.
-The center details the history and geology of the region are brought to life through seven fascinating themed areas.
-There is even an exhibition dedicated to the famous monster.
+Boxing Day's excursion takes us along the stunning shores of Loch Ness by coach.
+We make our way to the acclaimed Loch Ness Exhibition Center, where the history and geology of the region are brought to life through seven fascinating themed areas.
+There is even an exhibition dedicated to the lore of Nessie herself.
 Back in Inverness, we enjoy a scrumptious dinner together at the hotel and an evening of entertainment.
 Overnight Inverness.
 (B, L, D)

-We travel back to Edinburgh today in Standard Class aboard Scotrail.
+We travel to Edinburgh today in Standard Class aboard Scotrail.
 The journey again takes us through the beauty of the Cairngorms en route to the city.
-Upon arrival, we check-in at the Radisson Blu Hotel.
-Your afternoon is free for you to discover the city.
-There are plenty of options for your day, from an open-top bus ride past the major attractions, to visits to some of Edinburgh's world-class galleries and museums.
-The heart of the city is a UNESCO World Heritage Site, with its medieval Old Town, Georgian New Town, and the award-winning modern architecture continuing the contrast between traditional and contemporary.
+Upon arrival, we check-in at the Radisson Blu Hotel and enjoy an afternoon at leisure to discover the city.
+Perhaps take an open-top bus tour past Edinburgh’s major attractions, or visit some of the world-class art galleries and museums.
+The heart of the city is a UNESCO World Heritage Site, with its medieval Old Town, Georgian New Town and the award-winning modern architecture continuing the contrast between traditional and contemporary.
 Of course, no trip to Edinburgh is complete without a visit to the famous castle.
-Later we enjoy a final dinner together at the hotel.
-After breakfast on Day 7 the tour concludes, and you are free to make your way home at your leisure.
-(Day 6 - B, D; Day 7 - B)
+Later, join your fellow travelers for a farewell dinner at the hotel.
+Overnight Edinburgh.
+(B, D)

 Radisson Blu Hotel, Edinburgh